Move from resistance to collaboration in renewable energy projects.

 • 5 focus groups (developers, authorities, communities)

-• Comprehensive literature review
+• Comprehensive literature review and participation in IEA Wind's Social Science Task

-• 1 peer reviewed paper
+• 1 peer-reviewed paper

 Hand shake